 Quintilian.
 Institutio Oratoria.
 Translated by H. E. Butler, vol. 2, Loeb-Harvard UP, 1980.

 The publisher produces or distributes the source to the public.
-If there is more than one publisher, and they are all are relevant to your research, list them in your citation, separated by a forward slash (/).
+If there is more than one publisher, and they are all relevant to your research, list them in your citation, separated by a forward slash (/).

 Klee, Paul.
 Twittering Machine.
 1922.
 Museum of Modern Art, New York.
 The Artchive, www.artchive.com/artchive/K/klee/twittering_machine.jpg.html.
 Accessed May 2006.